tsgates/arch-wiki-markdown/wiki/Installing_Arch_Using_Old_Installation_Media.md

 > Related

-Installation Guide: You should still follow the official guide steps.
+Installation guide: You should still follow the official guide steps.

 Note:This guide is only for installation media version 2011.08.19 and older.
-For more recent versions, just follow the regular Installation Guide
+For more recent versions, just follow the regular Installation guide

 In the past, it didn't really matter what version of the installation media was used to install arch, as long remote repos were used, the result was an updated arch installation.

-That is still true, but several changes have occurred in arch, including pacman4 and the systemd adoption, that may do difficult the installation using the media iso 2011.08.19 and older.
+That is still true, but several changes have occurred in arch, including pacman4 and the systemd adoption, that may make the installation difficult using the media iso 2011.08.19 and older.

-The goal of this article is to provide few additional steps to the Installation Guide, in order to allow you to use an old installation media to install arch, using the new Arch Install Scripts instead of AIF.
+The goal of this article is to provide few additional steps to the Installation guide, in order to allow you to use an old installation media to install arch, using the new Arch Install Scripts instead of AIF.